tsemaylo/DerivativeSolver/design/docs/notes.md

 * **Syntax tree** - the hierarchical data structure representing the parsed expression.
 * **Visitors** are tools to perform operations over syntax tree: like differentiation or output in user-readable form.

+## Design goals and priorities
+- Taste of c++ and get the experience
+- Keep design as clean as possible

 ## Basic considerations

 * using c++14